davidegat/G-PoinT/README.md

 <li>Click on button, wait for a reasonable amount of time to receive PPTX and PNG outputs directly in custom folder.
 <li>You can also choose to <b>only generate pictures</b> by clicking the "I need only pictures" button.<br><br><b>Please note that it may take up to one minute to generate one PowerPoint and one picture!</b> More pics means more time.
 <h3>Language settings instructions</h3>
-By modifying the "language" variable into the script, you will set your default language.
+By modifying the "language" variable in config file, you will set your default language.
 Anyway, by clicking the language menu, you can customize output to any language supported by GPT on the fly.
 To make it compatible with <b>gtts</b>, G-PoinT must obtain a language code from first characters of your input.
 Examples are:<br>
 <li><b>it</b>alian
 <li><b>en</b>glish
 <li><b>de</b>utsch<br><br>